digital-work-lab/digital-work-lecture/docs/12-ethics_teaching_notes.md

 - The manager looks at the teams status to see who is working. is that ok?
 - He takes notes when someone is not available.
-- He writes a script to systematically monitor the times of availabiliy
+- He writes a script to systematically monitor the times of availability
 - He uses a new employee-insights feature that provides regular screenshots
 - He uses ML to analyze the screenshots and automatically sanctions/fires employees